ChromaMax provides guidance for every step of the printer calibration and profiling process

 2. Set the per channel ink restrictions at their chroma peaks.
 We determine this by printing and measuring the ChromaMax Ink Restrictions target and graphing the chroma.
 Maximum density and the “more ink is better” approach are depreciated. more…

-3. Linearize the printer using curves that define the combined color gray axis in Lab color. more…
+3. Linearize the printer using curves that define the combined all-color gray axis in Lab color. more…

 4. Determine the optimal, combined Total Ink Limit (TIL) that minimizes ink usage without sacrificing shadow color.
 We determine this by printing and measuring a ChromaMax Total Ink Limit target and graphing the measurements. more…